Silverthorne Attorneys Can Help.

 If you are on a road with a single lane for each direction, look for a safe spot to pull over.
 If you are on a multilane highway, move to the lane on your right.
 Sometimes the tailgater cannot pass on your left because you are matching the speed of another car to your left.
 You and the car to your left are blocking the tailgater.
 Adjust your speed so that he can get around the “blockade.”

 When there is a straight section where passing is safe, slow down slightly to make it easier for him to pass.
 Keep your speed constant when he passes so that he can easily judge distances.

 As a final note, never use aggressive counter measures against the tailgater.
 Actions such as hitting your brakes, using obscene gestures, or speeding up and slowing down to frustrate him are forms of road rage.
-Road rage causes accidents and is a serious offense.
+Road rage causes accidents.